stewi1014/WorldWeaver/README.md

 **WorldWeaver**, or *WoVer* for short, is a Fabric utility mod for Minecraft that aims to streamline common modding tasks, particularly those related to world creation.
 As a successor to BCLib, WoVer is intended to eventually take its place.
-Embracing Minecraft's data-driven world generation methodology, it aims to increase the value of data elements.
+Embracing Minecraft's data-driven world generation methodology, it aims to increase the value of data elements (i.e. ResourcePacks, DataPacks, etc.) in modding, and to provide a more flexible and powerful way to create and modify worlds.
 In addition, WoVer is designed to integrate seamlessly with the vanilla game, other mods and world generation data packs.